profsmucker/ta-works/Documentation/README.md

 		* Login to the Application - (https://team4.uwaterloo.ca/login/)
 		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
 		* Review the students that have applied.
-		* Select 'Edit student info' on the student you would like disqualify or edit the basic information of.
+		* Select 'Edit Student Info' on the student you would like disqualify or edit the basic information of.
-		* Select 'Edit rankings' on the student you would like to modify course preference for.
+		* Select 'Edit Rankings' on the student you would like to modify course preference for.
-		* Export the student information listed in the table using the "export applicants" button in the top right.
+		* Export the student information listed in the table using the 'Export Applicants' button in the top right.
 5. [Edit Student Information]
 	* Function: This page allows the AC to edit basic student information and disqualify students from the matching process.
 	* Scenarios for Use: